The Benefits of Tai Chi: Relaxed Strength

 Later, he was talking about Tai Chi, and I asked if it was that thing “old people do in the park”, not a martial art.
 But he assured me, it was challenging and powerful, and I learned then that he used to practice Tai Chi.
 Eventually I learned, through my research and through talking to him, that this “relaxed strength” was called “Peng” (掤, pronounced like “pong”).
 When I met my first Tai Chi teacher, he embodied this quality quite well.

-In a way, this quality manifests quite strongly in the stage of learning where we most fully embody the principles we cultivate early on.
-However, it absolutely depends on them.
+In a way, this quality manifests most strongly in a somewhat later stage of learning where we most fully embody the principles we cultivate early on; in that way, it absolutely depends on them.

 In the beginning, we learn things about alignment, weight distribution, relaxation, etc. The head must be suspended, the weight in the heels, the hips relaxed and sinking downward, the chest relaxed and the abdomen full, the elbows aligned with the knees, and so on.
-These aren’t just rules for the sake of rules: they have a tangible effect on our body and the way it moves.
-In particular they build a “frame”, or a structure, where the body is naturally stable and at its strongest.
-It is because of this structure that we are increasingly able to relax; when we are feeling unstable, relaxation is quite difficult, and often we adopt patterns of tension that lead to imbalances and stiffness in the body, but with a good structure we have a nice stable “scaffolding” for the muscles to soften and settle down around (our skeleton).
+These aren’t just rules for the sake of rules, as they have a tangible effect on our body and the way it moves.
+In particular they build a “frame”, or a structure, where the body is naturally more stable and at its strongest.
+It is because of this structure that we are increasingly able to relax; when we are feeling unstable, relaxation is quite difficult, so we must first adjust our basic structure.

 Another element is chansujin, or Silk Reeling Force, which is a natural and gradual consequence of integrating the principles into our practice; the body gradually begins to move with the joints in stable positions, and the muscles acting in such a way that the bones are not moved excessively and the soft tissues are able to move around freely, in spiral-like patterns.